 Site Conditions, or Growing Conditions, are defined here.
 Your familiarity with these parameters of “Soil Type,” “Soil Moisture,” and “Sun Exposure,” will help you select the filtering options on our website.

 Because so many gardeners are already familiar with the hardiness zones model, we include the “Zones” as a filtering option on our website.
 The USDA hardiness zones represent geographical areas of the United States and are defined by the average minimum winter temperatures.
 The hardiness zone map is located here.

 However, if you are seeking plants that are indigeneous to your area, use the “Native Range” filter, instead of the “Zones” filter.
 The Native Range filter includes a list of the U.S. States.
 Use this filter to find the plants that are native to your state.

 Keep in mind that whether you choose to filter by Zones, or by Native Range, the site conditions (Soil Type, Soil Moisture, and Sun Exposure) will remain primarily important.

 Native Plant Ranges

-Each native plant on our website includes a range map from BONAP (Biota of North America Program) that shows the naturally occurring distribution of the species.
+Each native plant on our website includes a range map from BONAP (Biota of North America Program) which shows the naturally occurring distribution of the species.
 These maps are an excellent reference for restoring landscapes, or attracting local wildlife, birds and butterflies.
-While the Bonap Range Maps show you whether or not a plant species is native to your area, that information alone will not determine it's suitability for your site.
+The Bonap Range Maps will help you find plants which are native to your area, but this information alone cannot determine suitability for your site.
 The plants you choose have the best chance of success when their soil and light requirements are aligned with the site conditions at hand.

 More Reading on our Blog: The Right Plant in the Right Place